omeka/omeka-s-enduser/docs/sites/site_resources.md

 The image below shows how those items are displayed; the name of the site is displayed just under the header for items.
 Note that we are back in the Items section of the Omeka S install admin, rather than the Site admin.

 ![items in site Jane Austen](../sites/sitesfiles/sites_itemsinpool.png)

+*In site pool:* select from a dropdown menu of all the sites on the Omeka S installation, sorted by user-owner.
+This dropdown lists all sites on the installation by owner.
+You do not need to select the current site - this dropdown is only there so you can build searches using other sites' pools.

 Item Sets
 ---------------------------